 The latest update of CRIOP contains a few new questions, and some questions are removed.
-We have renamed e-Operation questions as "General".
-A summary of the background for new questions is documented in the following Table 4.4.
-Main additions are due to user requirements such as need for Multi Facility Control, new HMI standards, SA flow, alarm management, need for focus on security due to new threats of integration, increase in Autonomy/AI, need to reduce Error Traps, need for meaningful human control as automation increases and need for cost reductions.
+We have renamed e-Operation questions as "General" and added some new questions.
+A summary of the background/reason for each new question is documented in the following Table 4.4.
+Main additions are due to user requirements such as need for Multi Facility Control, adhere to new HMI standards, the "See-To" responsibility in HMI, need for focus on security due to new threats of integration, increase in Autonomy/AI, need to reduce Error Traps, need for meaningful human control as automation increases and need for cost reductions.